luuquangtrung/luuquangtrung.github.io/_pages/about.md

 My thesis was awarded the [2022 Best PhD Dissertation Award on Distributed Systems and Networks](https://gdr-rsd.cnrs.fr/laureats-prix-de-these-2022/) by the [French Research Community on Networks and Distributed Systems](https://gdr-rsd.cnrs.fr/), and [ACM SigOps France](http://www.sigops-france.fr/).

-Prior to joining Paris-Saclay, I was a lecturer at the [School of Electrical and Electronic Engineering](https://seee.hust.edu.vn/), [Hanoi University of Science and Technology](https://en.hust.edu.vn/) (2023 - 2025), and postdoctoral fellow at the [University of Avignon](https://lia.univ-avignon.fr/)
+Prior to joining Paris-Saclay, I was a lecturer (assistant professor) at the [School of Electrical and Electronic Engineering](https://seee.hust.edu.vn/), [Hanoi University of Science and Technology](https://en.hust.edu.vn/) (2023 - 2025), and postdoctoral fellow at the [University of Avignon](https://lia.univ-avignon.fr/)